 Schoon was interested in what Māori art might offer modernism.
 His ‘discovery’ of the rock drawings in the late 1940s and his curious inclusion as a Pākehā in The First Māori Festival of the Arts at Tūrangawaewae marae in 1963 are considered as key moments of encounter and exchange.
 The exhibition also includes a Schoon mural that has been hanging within a marae complex in Rotorua for almost thirty years.
 Schoon’s interaction with Māori art is complex and problematic.
 What he saw as a form of collaboration now looks like appropriation and cultural presumption.

-Split Level View Finder is curated by Dr Damian Skinner and Aaron Lister.
+Split Level View Finder is curated by Damian Skinner and Aaron Lister.
+(Skinner’s book Theo Schoon: A Biography was published in 2018.)
 The exhibition is supported by the City Gallery Foundation, Auckland Art Gallery Toi o Tāmaki, the Schoon Estate, and the Fletcher Trust.
-It will tour to Te Uru Waitakere Contemporary Gallery, Titirangi, Auckland, in early 2020.
-Skinner’s book Theo Schoon: A Biography was published in 2018.